stallman-j/LaTekonomer/index.md

 However, the use of **LaTekonomer** does not require **ekonomR** or vice versa.

 LaTex isn't the only way to produce figures, tables, and commentary.
 The obvious competitor to a LaTex-based system is Markdown.
+(For a research project, you'll quickly )

 If you're interested in exploring the Markdown world, check out [The Markdown Guide](https://www.markdownguide.org/book/), which integrates sublimely with R and GitHub.
 This README, for instance, is composed with Markdown.
 If you're interested in Markdown and R, check out [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/).